Print by Finlay Mackay

 The mounted print can be backed by a support substrate, with choices such as aluminum, dibond, or sintra, for stability.
 A backing brace with a French cleat is also added for easy, low-profile hanging so it can float off of the wall for an elegant presentation.

 There are endless marketing terms for online prints including "HD" prints with claims of higher resolution.
 These claims are not backed by any real world professional vetting or technical advantage.
 These methods cannot deliver a print that equals the resolution, color, or tonality of the archival digital pigment prints we produce.
 There are no quick tricks or shortcuts to our method.
+Our article on the Giclée printing process outlines this fact.

 Our face mounted acrylic prints are the same museum quality as our fine art prints, just meticulously mounted with clear liquid silicone instead of a common film used by most commercial labs.
 The silicone delivers a clearer bond, free of any texture or optical distortion.
 It stays flexible for the life of the print so no bubbling or separation can occur.